EnerfisTeam/enectiva-web/readme.md

 ```
 ### Adding a new section into the menu

-When we had the page created, we must to add into the menu.
-We have one file to define de menu and links.
+When we had the page created, we must add into the menu.
+We have one file to define the menu and links.
 ```
 /data/menu.yml
 ```

-This file is betweened in four sections:
+This file is divided in four sections:

 - **Top**: Is the menu under translation options
 - **Footer**: Is the menu over footer
 - **Features**: Is the menu to the *new* aspect of features page (en, fr, cs)
 - **Solution**: Is the menu in the footer of subsections of solution.

-If we want to add a new top item, we must to go to the correct language and add a new block.
+If we want to add a new top item, we must go to the correct language and add a new block.
 ```
   cs:
     about: